 Last year, I made a video entitled “The Best Saxophone in the world?”
 It was all about the hype and mythology surrounding the Selmer Mark VI saxophone.
-My conclusion in that video is that the Selmer Mark VI is a great saxophone and it is the standard to which all other saxophones are compared.
+My conclusion in that video is that the Selmer Mark VI is a great saxophone.
+It is the standard to which all other saxophones are compared.
 It may not be, however, the best saxophone for everyone out there.

-Now of course, many people got the wrong impression from that video and thought I was just bashing the Mark VI.
+Many people got the wrong impression from that video.
+They thought I was just bashing the Mark VI.
 That’s not the case at all.
 I’ve actually owned three of them—now I’ve just got one.
-I keep it around because, as I said before, it is a great point of reference to compare other instruments to.
+I keep it around because, as I said before, it is a great point of reference to compare other instruments.
 So what is the best saxophone in the world?

 In this article, I’ll discuss why the Yanagisawa makes the best saxophone in the world… for me…

 Mainly because that’s what I play on and make music with everyday.

 I’ll to take you through a few of the features of the latest WO series from Yanagisawa and let you know why I think they’re the best saxophones in the world from the perspective of a player and a repair technician.